History: Evolution of the discipline

 During the Renaissance and the early modern period (approximately 1500 to 1800), the different historical traditions came increasingly into contact with each other.
 Starting in 14th-century Europe, the Renaissance led to a shift away from medieval religious outlooks towards a renewed interest in the earlier classical tradition of Greece and Rome.
 Renaissance humanists used sophisticated text criticism to scrutinize earlier religious historical works, which contributed to the secularization of historical writing.
-During the 15th to 17th centuries, historians placed greater emphasis on the didactic role of history, using it to promote the established order or argue for a return to an idealised vision of the past.
+During the 15th to 17th centuries, historians placed greater emphasis on the didactic role of history, using it to promote the established order or argue for a return to an idealized vision of the past.
 As the invention of the printing press made written documents more accessible and affordable, interest in history expanded outside the clergy and nobility.
 At the same time, empiricist thought associated with the Scientific Revolution questioned the possibility of arriving at universal historical truths.
 During the Age of Enlightenment in the 18th century, historical writing was influenced by rationalism and scepticism.
 Aiming to challenge traditional authority and dogma through reason and empirical methods, historians tried to uncover deeper patterns and meaning in the past, while the scope of historical inquiry expanded with an increased focus on societal and economic topics as well as comparisons between different cultures.

 In China during the Ming dynasty (1368–1644), public interest in historical writings and their availability also increased.
 In addition to the continuation of the Veritable Records by official governmental historians, non-official works by private scholars flourished.
 These scholars tended to use a more creative style and sometimes challenged orthodox accounts.
 In the Islamic world, new traditions of historical writings emerged in the Safavid, Mughal, and Ottoman Empires.
 Meanwhile, in the Americas, European explorers recorded and interpreted indigenous narratives, which had been passed down through oral and pictographic practices.
 These views sometimes contested traditional European perspectives.

 Leopold von Ranke revolutionized the standards of historical scholarship by introducing a thorough evaluation of primary sources.

 Historical writing was transformed in the 19th century as it became more professional and science-oriented.
 Following the work of Leopold von Ranke, a systematic method of source criticism was widely accepted while academic institutions dedicated to history were established in the form of university departments, professional associations, and journals.
 In tune with this scientific outlook, Auguste Comte formulated the school of positivism and aimed to discover general laws of history, similar to the laws of nature studied by physicists.
 Building on the philosophy of Georg Wilhelm Friedrich Hegel, Karl Marx proposed one such general law in his theory of historical materialism, arguing that economic forces and class struggle are the fundamental drivers of historical change.
 Another influential development was the spread of European historiographical methods, which became the dominant approach to the academic study of the past worldwide.